Latin American History

 The Latin American holdings at Newberry Library emphasize the exploration, colonization, and early political and social developments of Central and South America, including geographical, navigational, and descriptive works, as well as maps and atlases.
 Special strengths include sixteenth- to eighteenth-century colonial and Jesuit history of Mexico, Peru, Brazil, Chile, Colombia, and Venezuela.

 Attempting to include all phases of settler colonialism of the Americas, the Newberry has an abundance of primary source material documenting the British, French, Spanish and Portuguese Colonies.
 More than 50,000 volumes that relate to Latin America can be found within the Ayer Collection.
 Likewise, the Greenlee Collection of Brazilian and Portuguese History has a wealth of material for the study of Latin American history.
+A research guide for the Greenlee collection can be found online.

 Latin American holdings are particularly strong in Mayan and Mexican archaeological materials and linguistics, including printed and manuscript materials, manuscript reproductions and hundreds of thousands transcripts from different repositories, facsimiles of codices, grammars, and dictionaries.
 An online catalog of cartographic material is available through the Newberry Library Cartographic Catalog (NLCC).